 A pangenome network consisting of 9,161 nodes and 11,788 edges (Supplementary Table S3, Supplementary File 2) was constructed and visualized (Methods).
 Based on the well visualized pangenome network along with functional annotation, we can now graphically observe the extent of variations of certain genes, as well as their genomic context.
-For example, when focusing on a cluster of flagellar genes (Fig. 2a), we found that fliC genes coding the filament structural protein (H-antigen) and fliD gene coding the filament capping protein are highly variable among these E. coli strains.
-In contrast, four genes coding chaperones (fliS, fliT, fliY, fliZ) and a gene (fliA) relating to the regulation of the expression of flagellar components are conserved over all the E. coli strains investigated.
-A gene (270 bp) coding hypothetical protein is uniquely presented between fliC and fliD in E. coli O157:H7 str.
+For example, when focusing on a cluster of flagellar genes (Fig. 2a), we found that fliC sequences encoding the filament structural protein (H-antigen) and fliD sequences encoding the filament capping protein are highly divergent with nucleotide sequence identity < 95% and/or overlap < 90% among these E. coli strains (See Methods).
+In contrast, four genes encoding chaperones (fliS, fliT, fliY, fliZ) and a gene related to regulation of expression of flagellar components (fliA) are conserved (nucleotide sequence identity \geq 95% and overlap \geq 90%) over all the E. coli strains investigated.
+A gene (270bp) encoding a hypothetical protein is uniquely presented between fliC and fliD in E. coli O157:H7 str.
 EDL933.

-In a fimbria protein-related gene cluster, compared to the reference E. coli strain, all the 5 pathogenic strains possess several genes located between two conserved genes coding an outer membrane protein and a regulatory protein, and E. coli O127:H6 E2348/69 uniquely exhibits more genes encoding proteins of unknown functions (Fig. 2b).
+In a fimbria protein-related gene cluster, compared to the reference E. coli strain, all the 5 pathogenic strains possess several genes located between two conserved genes encoding an outer membrane protein and a regulatory protein, and E. coli O127:H6 E2348/69 uniquely exhibits more genes encoding proteins of unknown functions (Fig. 2b).

-For a gene cluster responsible for the biosynthesis of lipopolysaccharides, E. coli O127:H6 E2348/69 shares three genes with reference strain, that differentiate from the other 4 pathogenic strains (Fig. 2c).
-For another gene cluster of related function, the E. coli O127:H6 E2348/69 also shows a strain-specific duplication event of two colonic acid (CA)-related genes (wcaH and wcaG, denoted by a purple dash line in Fig. 2d).
-It has been demonstrated that CA can modify lipopolysaccharide (LPS) into a novel form (MLPS) which may enhance survival of E. coli in different putative ways [18].
-The two wcaH genes in E. coli O127:H6 E2348/69, though share high similarity (99.1% identity), may confer the strain with diverse functional potentials for CA formation and thereby the novel survival mechanism yet unknown.
+For a gene cluster responsible for the biosynthesis of lipopolysaccharides (LPS), E. coli O127:H6 E2348/69 shares three genes with the reference strain that differentiate from the other 4 pathogenic strains (Fig. 2c).
+For another gene cluster of related function, the E. coli O127:H6 E2348/69 also shows a strain-specific duplication event of two genes involved in colanic acid (CA) synthesis (wcaH and wcaG, denoted by a purple dash line in Fig. 2d).
+It has been demonstrated that CA can modify lipopolysaccharide (LPS) generating a novel form (M{LPS}) which may enhance survival of E. coli in different ways [18].
+The two wcaH genes in E. coli O127:H6 E2348/69, may even though they share high similarity (99.1% identity) confer the strain with different functional potentials for CA formation and thereby novel survival mechanisms.

 In addition, the German outbreak E. coli O104:H4 str.
-2011C-3493 comprises identical nodes and edges in the flagellar-related gene cluster (Fig. 2a) and the O antigen-related gene cluster with a historical E. coli 55989 (Fig. 2d), suggesting the close evolutionary relationship between these strains as previously reported [19,20].
+2011C-3493 shares identical nodes and edges in the flagellar-related gene cluster (Fig. 2a) and the O antigen-related gene cluster with a historical E. coli 55989 (Fig. 2d), suggesting a close evolutionary relationship between these strains as previously reported [19,20].